 The make-up for the film (not especially striking, though) was done by legendary gorilla actor, make-up artist, suit maker and set designer Charles Gemora.
 In addition to designing his own gorilla suits, he also did a few alien suit designs.
 He played a gorilla in dozens of movies, including Island of Lost Souls.
-He also played a Martian in The War of the Worlds (1953), and an alien in I Married a Monster from Outer Space (1959).
+He also played a Martian in The War of the Worlds (1953, review), and an alien in I Married a Monster from Outer Space (1959).

 Overseeing the Technicolor process was Winston Hoch, credited as ”associate director of photography”.
 In later years he became a sci-fi staple, making films like The Lost World (1960), Voyage to the Bottom of the Sea (1961), Robinson Crusoe on Mars (1964), and Aliens from Another Planet (1982).
 He also did work on the series Voyage to the Bottom of the Sea (1964), Lost in Space (1965-1968) and Time Tunnel (1966-1967).
 He worked alongside Technicolor colour director Natalie Kalmus, wife of Technicolor inventor Herbert Kalmus.
 Natalie worked on over 360 films between 1933 and 1950, including many of Hollywood’s greatest box-office hits.

 The special effects team was an equally impressive bunch.
 It was led by Farciot Edouart, who was for many years one of the top men in his field, who won two Oscars and received a number of technical awards for his advancement of special effects.
 As longtime head of Paramount’s special effects department, he is especially remembered for his advanced in rear-projection and glass shots.
 Dr. Cyclops is often cited as one of the films revolutionising the method of rear projection.
 He also worked on some of the most influential sci-fi films of the fifties.
 Edouart’s other sci-fi films include When Worlds Collide (1951, review), The War of the Worlds, Conquest of Space (1955), The Colossus of New York (1958), Visit to a Small Planet (1960), Robinson Crusoe on Mars.
 In addition to this, he worked on films like Vertigo (1958), Breakfast at Tiffany’s (1961) and Rosemary’s Baby (1968).